eastmaels/steemblog.github.io/_posts/account/deanliu/2018-02-07_first-zap-hooray.md

 - - -

-This page is synchronized from the post: [First Zap Hooray!!](https://steemit.com/@deanliu/first-zap-hooray)
+This page is synchronized from the post: ['First Zap Hooray!!'](https://steemit.com/@deanliu/first-zap-hooray)